muralidharchavan/anywai-ibm-mvp/README.md

 Deploy backend application :
 - Use https://cloud.ibm.com/docs/codeengine?topic=codeengine-getting-started#app-hello to deploy the applications to IBM Cloud Code engine.
-- Make a note of the backend application url.
+- When deployed, make a note of the backend application url.
 - Update the backend application url in environment variables of frontend application.

-Now deploy frontend react application :
+Now deploy frontend react application:
-- Use the frontend folder from clone/downloaded githib repo which has frontend application in react
+- Use the frontend folder from clone/downloaded github repo which has frontend application in react
 - Change the .env "backend application base url" with one that you got after deployinh the backend application.
 - Update the frontend application
 - Deploy the application to the code engine the same way you deployed the backend application
-- Make a note of final application url
+- Once deployed, make a note of the frontend application url.

 ### Run the application
 - Open the application url for frontend application in a browser.
-- you will able to see dashboard as below screenshot as per the sample data that has added over the database
+- You will able to see dashboard as below screenshot as per the sample data that has added over the database.

 ![alt text](docs/s3.png)